mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/trusted-vs-untrusted-impl.md

-# Implementing the trusted/untrusted interfaces in SGX with OpenEnclave
+# Implementing a baby HTTPS server
 ___________________________________________________

 As explained in the last chapter, we have to define two different calls to be able to interact with the enclave: